nagarajuv-jfrog/readmegithubpoc/reference/Swagger Petstore/pet/addpet.md

 ---
-title: Add a new pet to the store
+title: Add a new pet to the store readme
 api:
   file: petstore.json
   operationId: addPet